TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipfile.rst

 .. class:: ZipInfo(filename='NoName', date_time=(1980,1,1,0,0,0))

    Class used to represent information about a member of an archive.
-Instances of this class are returned by the :meth:`.getinfo` and :meth:`.infolist` methods of :class:`ZipFile` objects.
+Instances of this kundi are returned by the :meth:`.getinfo` and :meth:`.infolist` methods of :class:`ZipFile` objects.
 Most users of the :mod:`zipfile` module will not need to create these, but only use those created by this module. *filename* should be the full name of the archive member, and